 - observe the 5mph speed limit

 - comply with all policies such as the e-permit and DIY waste restrictions

 - all commercial and chargeable household waste must be paid for

-- move around on site with caution, do not be distracted by handheld devices such as phones or cameras
+- be alert when at a HWRC, do not be distracted by mobile phones or cameras

 If you require assistance on site, please speak to a member of the HWRC staff who will be happy to help you.

 Commercial-type vehicles and cars towing a trailer (under 1.8m in length) require a